One-Shot Coordination of First and Last Mode Transportation: Abstract

 \section{Abstract}

-In this paper, we consider coordinated control of feeder vehicles for the first and last mode of a multi-modal transportation system.
-We adopt a macroscopic approach and model a geographical region as a graph with one of the nodes being an \emph{interchange} between different modes of transportation.
-We model customer demands and supplies of vehicles as volumes and consider flows of vehicles.
-We propose one-shot problems for passenger transportation to or from the interchange within a fixed time window, under the knowledge of the demand distribution.
-In particular, we pose the problem of operator profit maximization through routing and allocations of the vehicles as well as pricing.
+In this paper, we consider coordinated control of feeder vehicles for first and last mode transportation.
+The model is macroscopic with volumes of demands and supplies along with flows of vehicles.
+We propose a one-shot problem for transportation of demand to or from a hub within a fixed time window, assuming the knowledge of the demand and supply configurations.
+We present a unified optimization framework that is applicable for both operator profit maximization and social welfare maximization.
+The latter goal is useful for applications such as disaster response.
+The decision variables in the optimization problem are routing and allocations of the vehicles for different services.

 With K.K.T. analysis we propose an offline method for reducing the problem size.
-Further, we also analyse the problem of maximizing profits by optimally locating the supply for a given total supply and present a closed form expression of the maximum profits that can be earned over all supply distributions for a given demand distribution.
-We also show an equivalence between optimal supply location problem and the last mode problem.
-Finally we present a model for determining the comparative cost of the best alternate transportation for the feeder service to be viable.
+Further, we also analyze the problem of maximizing profits by optimally locating the supply for a given total supply and present a closed form expression of the maximum profits that can be earned over all supply configurations for a given demand configuration.
+We also show an equivalence between optimal supply location in the first mode problem and the last mode problem.
+We present a model for pricing based on the cost and travel time of the best alternate transportation and present necessary conditions for the feeder service to be viable.
 We illustrate the results through simulations and also compare the proposed model with a traditional vehicle routing problem.
+Through simulations, we also compare with the microscopic version of the problem with the decision variables being integers.
+We demonstrate that the route reduction algorithm proposed for the macroscopic formulation is still useful for computing nearly optimal solutions to the microscopic problem with much improved computational efficiency.